Extensions - Advanced Settings

 One of the easiest ways to set up many handsets is to use the auto-provision function built within the platform.
 This isn’t just used for the one-time setup of the handset but also for administering changes throughout the life of the telephone handset.
 It also significantly reduces the time it takes to maintain handsets.
 It offers clients hot desking and features like DND sync to the telephone platform.
 Several handsets are supported either as a fully supported product, like the branded hosted handset and the Yealink range of handsets or partly supported, giving basic provisioning for handsets like the Snom range.

-Status Provides you with some information about the status of the handset if any have been registered already. | |
+Status provides you with some information about the status of the handset if any have been registered already. | |

 MobeX This allows you to enable the MobeX software for the extension.
+You need to enable MobeX software for this to show as yes.
+It is for information only to show you have the enabled licence on.
 MAC Address This can be entered here, or you will see the entry on the main extension page.
 This will allow the handset with this MAC address to pull all the current provisioning information for the handset.
 It will also use this to sync with the system.
 Phone Model This will be auto-populated from the main extension page.
 If you are entering the details here for the first time then as you select different supported models more options may appear as below. |

 Use default settings.
 If set to yes, it will use the default provisioning set out in the default customer provisioning.
-If set to no, then it will open more options for you to create bespoke provisioning for this handset only. |
+If set to no, then it will open more options for you to create bespoke provisioning for this handset only.

 |